Ratio Calculator

 2.4:3.6-2:3

-For decimal ratios, the calculator first converts to whole numbers by multiplying both sides by the appropriate power of 10, then simplifies.
+For decimal ratios, the calculator first converts to whole numbers by multiplying both sides by the appropriate power of 10, then finds the GCF.
+For example, 0.5:1.5 becomes 5:15 after multiplying by 10, then divides by GCF 5 to get 1:3.
 For finding the GCF directly, see the GCF and LCM calculator.

 How to Scale a Ratio

 Scaling multiplies both parts of a ratio by the same factor.
-The proportion stays the same but the quantities change.
+The proportion stays the same but the quantities change - useful for adjusting recipe quantities, mixing solutions, or resizing designs.

 1. Scale factor: 750 / 3 = 250